goldoak/AEPnP/README.md

 # AEPnP

-This repository contains code and resources related to the paper [AEPnP: A Less-constrained EPnP Solver for Pose Estimation with Anisotropic Scaling](https://arxiv.org/abs/2310.09982) by Jiaxin Wei, Stefan Leutenegger, and Laurent Kneip.
+This repository contains the code and resources for the paper [AEPnP: A Less-constrained EPnP Solver for Pose Estimation with Anisotropic Scaling](https://arxiv.org/abs/2310.09982) by Jiaxin Wei, Stefan Leutenegger, and Laurent Kneip, published in [ECCV 2024 Workshops](https://link.springer.com/chapter/10.1007/978-3-031-91989-3_3).

 ![llustration of the practical cases in camera pose estimation with relaxed constraints.](images/teaser.jpg?)